-During 2020, StreamNet co-organized with the Pacific Northwest Aquatic Monitoring Partnership (PNAMP) the Emerging Technology Information Session Webinar Series.
-The webinar series was held from October 2020 to the end of February 2021 and covered various topics related to emerging technologies for monitoring and data management, with each of the four months focusing on one topic and including three or four virtual sessions with expert speakers from the field.
+The Emerging Technology Information Session Webinar Series co-organized by StreamNet and the Pacific Northwest Aquatic Monitoring Partnership (PNAMP) was held from October 2020 to the end of February 2021 and covered various topics related to emerging technologies for monitoring and data management, with each of the four months focusing on one topic and including three or four virtual sessions with expert speakers from the field.
 The topics and expert speakers were identified by the ETIS Planning Group members, consisting of StreamNet staff (Mike Banach, Nancy Leonard, Greg Wilke), PNAMP staff (Jen Bayer, Sam Cimino, Amy Puls, Becca Scully), BPA staff (Russell Scranton), CBF&W Library staff (Tami Wilkerson), Oregon State University staff (Erik Suring), OWEB staff (Ken Fetcho), US BOR staff (Mitch Mumma), and USGS staff (David Pilliod).
-Participation in the ETIS webinar series ranged from 30 to over 100 attendees and included individuals from across the USA and other countries.
-Each of the sessions was recorded and posted to PNAMP's YouTube Channel to support broader access, and included the below presentation and speakers:
+Participation in the ETIS webinar series ranged from 30 to over 100 attendees and including individuals from across the USA and other countries.
+Each of the sessions was recorded and posted to PNAMP's YouTube Channel to support broader access.
+The 2021 presentation and speakers consisted of: